The Secrets of the Dark Continent

 Catherine had indeed been born in an African country which used to host a prosperous Greek community.
 Her Greek parents had migrated there in the second half of the 20th century.
 She was their third child, following the birth of a boy and another girl.
 After her birth the family moved back to Greece.
 Yet when she was four years old, her parents split due to her father’s infidelity.
 It is implied –and later confirmed- that, apart from women, her father had a sexual affair with his wife’s uncle, who was a missionary.

 After the separation, Catherine’s mother decided to leave her older children with their grandmother and return to Africa with her youngest daughter.
-She would pursue a career as a saleswoman who travelled across the country selling jewellery to women who were well-off.
+She would pursue a career as a saleswoman who travelled across the country selling jewelry to women who were well-off.
 As a result, Catherine had to live with her mother’s brothers’ families.
 There she was treated as an outcast among her cousins, who were all boys.
 She was reproached for being the least beautiful and the least behaved child.
 She hated her uncles and aunts, especially for the way they treated their native servants and the indigenous population in general.

 Catherine saw her mother rarely, when the latter was back from her business trips.
 She loathed her father.